 Milk and confectioners sugar

 If you want to know how to make canned chocolate frosting taste homemade, add confectioners sugar with a tablespoon of whole milk.
+Another option is to use coconut milk.
+(I buy O Organics Coconut Milk in cans.)
 You will add richness, flavor, and depth to the frosting.
 You can also add cocoa powder for color and to cut down on sweetness.

 Confectioners sugar is palm oil free.
 Choose whole milk without Vitamin A Palmitate to ensure it’s palm free as well.